This is a condensed version of the rule book from 2017. The complete rules can be found here Rule Book Hack for Sweden 2017 updated 2017-01-17.

 Contestants may apply for travel grants should they need to travel over 200km (roundtrip and within Sweden) to participate to the event.
 The costs must be substantiated and the grants will be paid retrospectively.
 Application for travel grants must be sent for approval to firstname.lastname@example.org no later than one week following the end of the competition.

 Registration for Hack for Sweden

-Every team and individual must register by filling in the form at www.hackforsweden.se/register.
+Every team and individual must register in advance, the registration will open in february.
 The number of places to the Hack for Sweden competition are limited and will be allocated on a first come first serve basis.